prajitdas/EBXPrivacy/README.md

 See [*Support*](#support) for more details.

 <a name="FAQ53"></a>
-**(53) What happens if I make XPrivacy a device administrator?**
+**(53) What happens if I make EBXPrivacy a device administrator?**

-This will ensure that other applications cannot uninstall XPrivacy without your knowledge.
+This will ensure that other applications cannot uninstall EBXPrivacy without your knowledge.

 <a name="FAQ54"></a>
 **(54) Why do exporting and importing take so long?**